Eva Camacho-Sánchez: Life

+In Massachusetts, Camacho-Sanchez has worked for the International Language Institute of Massachusetts since 2021 and Williston Northampton School since 2022.

+Felting

+Camacho-Sanchez became a textile artist after moving to Northampton, Massachusetts in 2010.

+She sources wool from New England farmers and incorporates material from the woods into some of her work.

-Eva lays out pieces of wool on a large table, wets them with water and soap, then rolls the wool in a piece of bubble wrap about 1,000 times to form it.
+Camacho-Sánchez lays out pieces of wool on a large table, wets them with water and soap, then rolls the wool in a piece of bubble wrap about 1,000 times to form it.
 She uses the prepared felt to make garments in about six or seven hours.